cdcabrera/apidoc-mock/README.md

-We no longer support an `apidoc-mock` image hosted on [`dockerhub`](https://hub.docker.com/r/cdcabrera/apidoc-mock) or [`Quay.io`](https://quay.io/repository/cdcabrera/apidoc-mock) which means you will either have to build your own container image or use one of the existing older versions of `apidoc-mcok` still being hosted.
+We no longer support an `apidoc-mock` image hosted on [`dockerhub`](https://hub.docker.com/r/cdcabrera/apidoc-mock) or [`Quay.io`](https://quay.io/repository/cdcabrera/apidoc-mock) which means you will either have to build your own container image or use one of the existing older versions of `apidoc-mock` still being hosted.

 > Docker has a [beginner breakdown for image build and container run guide](https://docs.docker.com/get-started/)